 In 1980, the unemployment rate hovered between 7% and 8%, the average annual income was $19,500.00, and the median home value was $47,200.
 A gallon of gas cost $1.19, the minimum wage was $3.10, and the Dow closed at 963 at year end.
 A gallon of milk cost $2.16, Eight O’Clock Coffee was $1.99 for a one-pound bag, and eggs were 83 cents a dozen.

 Back in 1980, the musical 42nd Street opened on Broadway, the sitcom Taxi won an Emmy Award for Outstanding Comedy Series, and Gloria Gaynor won a Grammy for Best Disco Recording.
 Sloppy Joes and pasta salad were crowd-pleasers, parachute pants and fingerless gloves were all the rage, and Michael and Jessica were top baby names.

-In 1980, Ronald Reagan was Time Magazine’s “Man of the Year,” the computer modem was invented, and McDonald's began to test market Chicken McNuggets.
+What are some more fast facts that defined 1980?
+Ronald Reagan was Time Magazine’s “Man of the Year,” the computer modem was invented, and McDonald's began to test market Chicken McNuggets.
 Film director Alfred Hitchcock passed away, tennis player Venus Williams was born, and actress Raquel Welch and producer André Weinfeld tied the knot.